When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Protein comes from deboned chicken, chicken meal, dehydrated chicken, dried eggs, and chicken fat.
 Plenty of good protein and no fillers or hard-to-digest plant materials.
 Best for adult cats, over one year.

-We love that 80% of the protein in this kibble comes from real animal sources, not byproducts.
+We love that 80% of the protein in the kibble comes from real animal sources, not byproducts.
 This one does not lack either flavor or nutrition.
 482 calories per cup.

 Best Sphynx Wet Food

 Wet or canned food is a tasty treat and one many Sphynxes will love.
 Wet food is packed full of fresh meat flavor.
 Owners need to watch out for canned options that are high in fatty gravies and those that use wheat gluten to build up meat-like chunks.
-Wet food should be worked into a cat’s diet to add extra moisture and flavor variety.
-Some cats may need to be on a primarily wet diet if they have kidney issues or are not getting enough moisture.
-Wet can be mixed in with kibble to help encourage eating for cats who may turn their noses up at kibble.
+Wet food should be part of a cat’s diet to add extra moisture and flavor variety.
+Some cats may require a primarily wet diet if they have kidney issues or are not getting enough to drink.

 Open Farm Rustic Blends